 So if divorce attorneys gauge their engagement based on how much lines their pocket’s then are they incentivized to stretch out the divorce process?
 In other words, while no one will ever say they want their clients to continue suffering, why would an attorney want a quick, non-emotional divorce?
 The short answer: the messier and more emotional the better for the attorney.

 This inherently begs the question, is there a better way?

 Unless you are willing to file “pro se”, where a couple drafts and files their own papers – which is not necessarily advisable – then the divorce attorney and judge are the gatekeepers to moving on.

 Sadly, until attorneys are willing to fight for their clients on a flat-fee retainer basis they will continue making money off the misery of others and benefit the longer the process drags on for.

-There is not perfect answer to marriage.
-I mean sure it would be great to believe that marriage is eternal for everyone and people never fall out of love, or ever drift apart.
+There is no perfect answer to marriage.
+I mean sure it would be great to believe that marriage is eternal for everyone, and people never fall out of love or ever drift apart.
 But the reality is, divorce rates have only declined slightly over the last thirty years, and that is due to marriage rates declining slightly over the same period.

 No one wants to notch a divorce in their belt, but if you are going to get married, or are married, some serious consideration should be given to completing a prenuptial, or post-nuptial.
 Doing this when both of you care for the other is better than when tensions are hot and an attorney’s meter is running.
 Why pay for the cost of two weddings when you could pay a fraction of that for a prenuptial or a post-nuptial which spells out how BOTH individuals will be protected over the rest of their life?